DHTMLX/scheduler-docs/docs/guides/extensions-list.md

 # Full List of Extensions

 dhtmlxScheduler includes a number of extensions which add extra functionality to the standard behavior.

-To use an extension, you should activate it with the help of the [plugins](api/method/plugins.md) method.
+To use an extension, activate it with the [`plugins()`](api/method/plugins.md) method.

 :::info
 In v6.0, the extensions code files were removed from the **ext** folder of the scheduler's codebase and included into the *dhtmlxscheduler.js* file.

 If you use dhtmlxScheduler 5.3 and earlier versions, check the [migration article](migration.md#53---60).
 :::